Taylan Cihan, 2012

 Furthermore, this visual work is inexact--allowing imprecision to play a roll in its actualization, much the way An is intentionally scored and performed with an insistence upon performer fluctuation as an essential qualitative characteristics of the “sound mass” as it evolves through time.

-Note: the image one sees is operating in real-time; this is not a pre-recorded accompaniment to Cihan’s work.
+Note (from the original performance): the image one sees is operating in real-time; this is not a pre-recorded accompaniment to Cihan’s work.